ottensa/severus-snake/README.md

 You will find many libraries searching for Java and Python integration and the most well-known is probably Jython, but this has the disadvantage that you can't use Python libraries like numpy that are written in CPython.
 For this component I wanted to be able to use my favorite Python libraries as I would in a pure Python environment.
 During my research I came across [JEP](https://github.com/ninia/jep) which solves that problem and let me use the full power of Python like object detection for example.
 The image below shows object detection done by a Talend Job using this component.

 ![](./doc/img/detection.png)

-**Disclaimer:** This component is not an official contribution from Talend

 ## Requirements
 In order to use this component you need to provide to requirements: